Internal Medicine

 Depends on the department and your behaviour.
 To our experience, most assistants refrain from testing you until a quiz or assignment at the end.
 Unexpected tests only occur in groups where they show no interest in the field, no dedication to learning and preparing, and are behaving poorly, not meeting the standards of the doctor or the department.Assessed as individuals or as a group?

-Before the exam: All groups had to attend and complete all Internal Medicine blocks before the exam.
+Before the exam: All groups had to attend and complete all Internal Medicine blocks.
 We were allowed to bring our own water and snacks to eat.
-Phones were asked to be left in bags at the coat check, but some were collected and left in the front, too.
-Definitely make sure yours is off, because if it is not, they will cancel your exam!
-No smart watches!
+Phones were asked to be left in bags at the coat check.
+If they find you wearing a smartwatch or bringing your smartphone, they will cancel your exam.

 Outline: There were 100 multiple choice questions (one correct) with some departments having more than others.
 This is the format of the exam: